Elise's Birthing Stories

 Almost a year to Lucas' first birthday party, a dear friend sat me down.
-We had been friends since we were 10, and she was a mom to two children.
+We had been friends since we were 10, and she was a mom of two.
 She had been there and gotten through the tough years of raising children under the age of five.
 (They are physically and emotionally exhausting years.)

 We learn a lot with our firsts.
 About birthing, about ourselves, and the care team we need to be confident birthers... however we birth.

 Half a year later I was pregnant with Lilly.
 I dreamed of her name before receiving the confirmation of being pregnant.
 I knew I was to birth again.

 Things would be different this time.
 I went to a midwife practice at UofM and hired Nicole White, a home-birth midwife in Detroit to be my doula.
 I stacked the deck to have a calm and supportive care team... the way I deserved to be treated.

 A week before her due date I thought I was having Braxton Hicks contractions.
 Since Lucas was "late" I thought for sure this baby isn't coming any time soon.
 It was Super Bowl Sunday.